CalcagnoLoic/devjobs-app/README.md

 ## Launching backend  `docker compose`

+🛑With docker compose, locally, the database is persisted but not made available on github. 🛑

+To access the data in the database, you'll find a file called `data.sql` in the backend folder.
+To use it, start docker compose and connect to the Adminer service at http://localhost:8080/.

 To connect to the database service, simply write these environment variables to a file named `.env`.
-This data is dummy data.
+These variables is dummy data.
 During the development phase, these variables will no longer be available.

 ```
 MARIADB_ROOT_PASSWORD=example